elenderg/PAL-1000/instruções de compilação.md

 56. Close up the Son of CAL (if you haven't already) and get back to the CAL-4700.
 Then find the CAL-4700's son directory and open up the son's six source files (if they're not already open).

-57. Now find the "`compile a directory`" routine, move our temporary "`abort`" line down another notch, and uncomment the "`Compile a directory (load the source files)`" step, like so:
+57. Now find the "compile a directory" routine, move our temporary "abort" line down another notch, and uncomment the "Compile a directory (load the source files)" step, like so: